NUMBER: Series 4, Episode 3

 I once had great trouble with the little Ratafias, because I did a receipt for a lemon posset – and that’s another miracle thing, you know, it thickens by the lemon juice – and you’re meant to put the little Ratafia biscuits in, and they’re all meant to amalgamate.
 I would have thought perfectly safe for anybody – and I got an infuriated letter from a reader, saying that not only had he wasted two pounds of raspberries, but the vicar’s bridgework had been broken!

-[Interestingly, though Jennifer was a bit legendary among her fans for preferring the term receipt to recipe, I believe this is the only time in the entirety of Two Fat Ladies that she says the word out loud.
-And in The Two Fat Ladies Ride Again, she says her posset receipt was “favored by Samuel Pepys.”]
+[In The Two Fat Ladies Ride Again, she says her posset receipt was “favored by Samuel Pepys.”
+And interestingly, though Jennifer was a bit legendary among her fans for preferring the term receipt to recipe, I believe this is the only time in the entirety of Two Fat Ladies that she says the word out loud.
+(Corrected again!
+Reader Fabricio writes that during “On Safari,” Jennifer says, “I’ve always liked this receipt because it was in the days of Swing, when I was about fourteen.”
+Thanks, Fabricio!)]

 [UPDATE: I don’t know what I would do without the readers of this blog, whose Two Fat Ladies interest, knowledge and research abilities always put mine to shame.
 One called MCV has found the original letter in the Spectator (from 1988!) that Jennifer refers to here.
 Enjoy: